Guided hiking

 Low level: Bajo Picos

-This route will bring us to the foot of the great limestone wall of the eastern massif of the Picos de Europa, crossing beech and mixed forests and give us the oportunity to discover three of the most original and beautiful villages of the Picos de Europa.
+This route will bring us to the foot of the great limestone wall of the eastern massif of the Picos de Europa, crossing beech and mixed forests and give us the opportunity to discover three of the most original and beautiful villages of the Picos de Europa.

 Distance: 8.5 km (5.3 miles).
 Ascent: +/- 400 m (1312 feet)